near/docs/docs/1.concepts/abstraction/chain-signatures.md

 Thanks to chain signatures, a NEAR account can safely control multiple accounts across different blockchains, enabling true ownership of cross-chain data and assets.

 :::info Searching for code?

-This document presents only broad concepts, to include Chain Signatures in your project check the [**build documentation**](../../8.abstraction/chain-signatures.md)
+This document presents only broad concepts, to include Chain Signatures in your project, check the [**build documentation**](../../8.abstraction/chain-signatures.md)

 :::

 ---